-We have assumed that:

-- ➤ 100% of all retirees who currently have healthcare coverage will continue with the same coverage, except that retirees under age 65 with POS/PPO coverage switch to Indemnity at age 65 and those over age 65 with POS/PPO coverage switch to HMO. - All current retirees, other than those indicated on the census data as not being eligible by Medicare, have Medicare coverage upon attainment of age 65, as do their spouses.
-All future retirees are assumed to have Medicare coverage upon attainment of age 65. - ➤ 80% of current and future contingent eligible participants will elect healthcare benefits at age 55, or current age if later. - Actives, upon retirement, take coverage, and will be assumed to have the following coverage:

-Retirement Age: Under 65 Age 65 +

-Indemnity 40% 85%

-POS/PPO 50% 0%
+Age Difference/ % Married Males are assumed to Active employees are assu family coverage at retiremer umed to be 80% n Coverage We have assumed that: 100% of all retirees who continue with the same 65 with POS/PPO cove those over age 65 with P coverage, except that erage switch to Inder at retirees under age mnity at age 65 and data as not being eligibl upon attainment of ag data as not being eligible by Medicare, have Medicare covera upon attainment of age 65, as do their spouses.
+All future retirees are assumed to have Medicare coverage up 80% of current and future contingent eligible participant elect health care benefits at age 55, or current age if later.
+Actives, upon retiremen have the following cover d will be assumed to Retirement Age: Under 65 Age 65 + Indemnity 40% 85% POS/PPO 50% 0% HMO 10% 15%

-НМО 10% 15%